 You work 45 hours a week.
 You’ve got kids.
 You’ve got other hobbies.
-Whatever it is, you wish you had more time to play Battlefield 1.
-If you don’t have a ton of time to play and want to get the most out of your time with EA’s game, take a look at these tips for busy people.
+Whatever the case, you wish you had more time to play Battlefield 1.
+If you don’t have a ton of time to play and want to get the most out of your time with the game game, take a look at our set of tips for busy people.

 Battlefield 1 is a much deeper game than Star Wars Battlefront and it can (and probably will) eat up a lot of your time.
 If you have a lot of time to be eaten up.

 Some of you don’t and many probably struggle to find time to play Battlefield 1 and other games during the week.
 It’s a shame but it’s a reality.